kruus/gen-dnn/README.md

 # Generic MKL-DNN for vector compilers

+### Beware:  The master branch is now historical (at v0.16 mkl-dnn API)

+Soon the existing master and genv1.1 branch will be switched.

+* v1.1 branch has some "won't fix" issues fixed in branch genv1.1
+* genv1.1 passes tests/examples/benchdnn on x86 with a `./build.sh -gTtttt`
+  build

+###

 This fork of MKL-DNN provides the same API for non-Intel chips, targeting:
 * NEC SX-Aurora TSUBASA chip, ncc compiler
-* NEC SX,            sxcc compiler
+* NEC SX,            sxcc compiler (deprecated)

 It provides a "vanilla" build that removes Intel-specific JIT instructions as well as an Aurora build with a few optimized instructions for Aurora.